expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 - **What browsers does Expo for Web's push notifications support?** It works on all browsers that support Push API such as Chrome and Firefox.
 Check the full list here: https://caniuse.com/#feat=push-api.

-- **How do I handle expired push notification credentials?** When your push notification credentials have expired, simply run `expo build:ios -c --no-publish` to clear your expired credentials and generate new ones.
-The new credentials will take effect within a few minutes of being generated.
-You do not have to submit a new build!
+- **How do I handle expired push notification credentials?** When your push notification credentials have expired, run `expo credentials:manager -p ios` which will provide a list of actions to choose from.
+Select the removal of your expired credentials and then select "Add new Push Notifications Key".